Kahoʻolawe: Operation Protect Kahoʻolawe ʻOhana (PKO)

-In 1976, a group of individuals calling themselves the Protect Kahoʻolawe ʻOhana (PKO) filed suit in U.S. Federal Court to stop the Navy's use of Kahoʻolawe for bombardment training, to require compliance with a number of new environmental laws and to ensure protection of cultural resources on the island.
+In 1976, a group called the Protect Kahoʻolawe ʻOhana (PKO) filed suit in U.S. Federal Court to stop the Navy's use of Kahoʻolawe for bombardment training, to require compliance with a number of new environmental laws and to ensure protection of cultural resources on the island.
 In 1977, the U.S. District Court for the District of Hawaii allowed the Navy's use of this island to continue, but the Court directed the Navy to prepare an environmental impact statement and to complete an inventory of historic sites on the island.

 The effort to regain Kaho‘olawe from the U.S. Navy began as a new wave of political awareness and activism was inspired within the Hawaiian community.
 Charles Maxwell and other community leaders began to plan a coordinated effort to land on the island, which was still under Navy control.
-The effort for the "first landing" began in Waikapu (Maui) on January 5, 1976.
+The effort for the "first landing" began in Waikapu, on Maui, on January 5, 1976.
 Over 50 people from across the Hawaiian islands, including a range of cultural leaders, gathered on Maui with the goal of "invading" Kahoʻolawe on January 6, 1976.
 The date was selected because of its association with the United States' bicentennial anniversary.

-As the larger group headed towards the island, they were intercepted by military craft.
-"The Kaho‘olawe Nine" continued and successfully landed on the island.
-They were Walter Ritte, Emmett Aluli, George Helm, Gail Kawaipuna Prejean, Stephen K. Morse, Kimo Aluli, Ellen Miles, Ian Lind, and Karla Villalba of the Puyallup/Muckleshoot tribe of Washington State.
+As the group headed towards the island, they were intercepted by military craft.
+One boat, occupied by the so-called "Kahoʻolawe Nine", continued and successfully landed on the island.
+This group comprised Walter Ritte, Emmett Aluli, George Helm, Gail Kawaipuna Prejean, Stephen K. Morse, Kimo Aluli, Ellen Miles, Ian Lind, and Karla Villalba (of the Puyallup/Muckleshoot tribe of Washington State).

-The effort to retake Kaho‘olawe would eventually claim the lives of George Helm and Kimo Mitchell.
-In an effort to reach Kaho‘olawe, Helm and Mitchell (who were also accompanied by Billy Mitchell, no relation) ran into severe weather and were unable to reach the island.
+On the way back to Maui, George Helm and Kimo Mitchell ran into severe weather and were unable to reach land.
 Despite extensive rescue and recovery efforts, they were never recovered.

 Ritte became a leader in the Hawaiian community, coordinating community efforts including for water rights, opposition to land development, and the protection of marine animals and ocean resources.